Switch on Aspire Assistance to see help for each part of the report. Look for the Aspire Assistance icon at the top-right area of a report.

 This could be an issue with the browser you are using.
 Older versions of Internet Explorer sometimes generate caching problems.
-Try clearing your cache using your browser’s settings.
 If you are using Internet Explorer, we advise using an alternative browser such as Google Chrome or Mozilla Firefox.

 FFT calculates estimates from the Value-Added score of pupils in the previous year’s results datasets.
 Each student has a unique set of estimates which are calculated from the results and Value-Added scores of students similar to them.
 Similar students are identified by their:

-FFT then compares the school’s weighted VA rank to all other mainstream schools nationally and calculate a percentile rank.
+FFT then compares the school’s weighted VA rank to all other mainstream schools nationally and calculates a percentile rank.